vsieplus/AI-CS/train/README.md

 optimizations, we decide to truncate the vocabulary for doubles primarily to step arrangements of up to 4 arrows at any one time.
-We do however allow certain exceptions to be considered if they appear in the training data, such as steps from charts like Another Truth D17/18, Hi-Bi D20, Achluoias D26, etc. where more than 4 arrows are activated (on, off, or release) at any given time.
+We do however allow certain exceptions to be considered if they appear in the training data, such as steps from charts like Another Truth D17/18, Hi-Bi D20, Achluoias D26, etc. where more than 4 arrows are activated (on, hold, or release) at any given time.
 In this case, these special tokens are appended to the base vocabulary.
 Altogether this gives a much smaller base vocab size of

 <img src="https://latex.codecogs.com/gif.latex?4%5E%7B10%7D%20-%20%5Csum_%7Bi%3D5%7D%5E%7B10%7D%20%7B10%20%5Cchoose%20i%7D%20%5Ccdot%203%5E%7Bi%7D%20%3D%2020%2C686">